 Hey guys, Mandy here...

 The fact that you cruised over to this page means a ton!
-I love hearing YOUR origin stories, and I’m glad you’re (at least a little) interested in mine.
+I love hearing YOUR origin and success stories, and I’m glad you’re (at least a little) interested in mine.
+This is my journey from young entrepreneur to 9-5 employment to slightly less young entrepreneur!
 So here goes: my Replica elevator speech...

-In my spare time after work, I designed a product for fun and needed to photograph the prototype.
+In my spare time after work, I designed a product in hopes of creating a second income stream and needed to photograph the prototype.
 Unfortunately, I didn’t have good natural light in my apartment and my kitchen countertop wasn’t the right look.
 What I needed was a lightweight, realistic backdrop I could photograph outside or next to a window.

 I scoured the internet but couldn’t find one that had all the qualities I needed.
 That’s when the cartoon lightbulb went off!
 I scrapped the other product and set out to create the backdrop I was looking for.
 Thanks to a successful Kickstarter campaign in late 2018 (this photo is actually from that campaign), Replica Surfaces became a reality.
 But the story starts way before that, so let’s back up a bit.